-Lectures are held Mondays at 4 p.m.* in the 18th Avenue Library, 175 W. 18th Ave.
+- In-person at the 18th Avenue Library, 175 W. 18th Ave.
 (Music & Dance Library, second floor, room 205).
-These events are free and open to the public.
 Campus visitors, please use either the Tuttle Park Place Garage or the Ohio Union South Garage.
 All other garages in the vicinity of the 18th Ave.
 Library are closed to visitors before 4 p.m.

 - Online — For the virtual experience, a Zoom link will be included in the registration confirmation email.

 All lectures are co-sponsored by the Music and Dance Library, the EMIC Graduate Student Association and the Ethnomusicology program.